-The median time for intubation and ventilation of a patient with COVID-19 is 10 days and the mortality rate for ventilated patients
+The median time for intubation and ventilation of a patient with COVID-19 is 10 days and the mortality rate for ventilated patients may be up to 50%, or even higher.

-Authors: ^Achair, British Thoracic Society, London, UK; ^Bpresident, British Thoracic Society, London, UK; ^Ctreasurer, British Thoracic Society, London, UK; ^Dexecutive medical director, Federation of Royal Colleges of Physicians of the UK, London, UK may be up to 50%, or even higher.
 Many of these patients require complex cardiovascular support, with some also requiring renal replacement therapy.

+Authors: ^Chair, British Thoracic Society, London, UK; ^Bpresident, British Thoracic Society, London, UK; ^Ctreasurer, British Thoracic Society, London, UK; ^Dexecutive medical director, Federation of Royal Colleges of Physicians of the UK, London, UK